 - (a) Any player who is bleeding or has blood on any part of their equipment will be required to leave the floor until the situation is remedied.
-Any player who is actively bleeding may not participate in the game, to include the bench area. - (b) If for any reason any FRHL staff or Officials believe that a player is unfit to play or continue play, that player shall be removed from the playing surface, and FRHL Management shall be informed. - (c) In the event a goaltender is injured, the team will be given every opportunity to dress one of their skaters as a goaltender as a replacement.
+Any player who is actively bleeding may not participate in the game, to include the bench area. - (b) If for any reason any FRHL staff or Officials believe that a player is unfit to play or continue play, that player shall be removed from the playing surface, and FRHL Management shall be informed.
+This rule includes players who have consumed alcohol. - (c) In the event a goaltender is injured, the team will be given every opportunity to dress one of their skaters as a goaltender as a replacement.
 FRHL Management may also allow a goaltender from off the floor to replace that goaltender provided that FRHL Management approves such a substitution.
 No time will be allotted for a change of goaltenders, nor will a warmup be permitted.